-- I worked with the optician Ian Jordan to promote the treatment he has developed for face-blindness, a condition where people have an impaired ability to recognize faces.
-I gained coverage on Reporting Scotland, STV News and Good Morning Scotland, as well as across national and local print and online.
+- I also worked with the optician Ian Jordan to promote the treatment he has developed for face-blindness – a condition where people have an impaired ability to recognise faces.
+I gained coverage on Reporting Scotland, STV News and Good Morning Scotland, as well as online and across national and local print.

-- The meeting I set up between Oxfam and Blipfoto led to a collaboration between the two organisations for the launch of GROW.
+- The meeting I set up between Oxfam and Blipfoto led to a collaboration between the two organisations for the launch of GROW, Oxfam’s biggest ever campaign.
 Members of the Blipfoto community were asked to hold a “blip-nic” in support of the campaign, which is about the ‘broken’ food system, and the results of their endeavours were made into this beautiful online collage.

 Nov 2007 – Nov 2010

 - I used the media to promote all aspects of Oxfam’s work, coming up with innovative ways to publicise campaigns, events and emergency appeals.